How to Use Substring Functions in Excel (Types and Examples)

 Next i

-• Finally, we end the Sub of the VBA macro as
+• We end the Sub of the VBA macro as

 End Sub

-• Finally, you will get the split data on your desired columns.
+• You will get the split data in the desired columns.

 Applying VBA to Use Substring Functions in Excel